Tes3awy/Send-Config-From-File-To-Devices/README.md

 1. Reads IP addresses in `data/device_ip_list.txt`.
 2. Checks if those IP addresses are valid IPv4 addresses.
-3. Pings those IP addresses to check reachability.
+3. Pings those IP addresses using [Ping3](https://github.com/kyan001/ping3) to check reachability.
    - If an IP address is <span style="color: red;">UNREACHABLE</span> for whatever reason, then this IP is added to `data/failure.txt` with its error message.
    - If an IP address is <span style="color: green;">REACHABLE</span>, then this IP is added to `data/success.txt`.
 4. Reads each IP addresse in `data/success.txt` one by one.
-5. Initiates a connection.
+5. Initiates a connection using [Netmiko](https://github.com/ktbyers/netmiko).
 6. Sends commands from `data/config.txt` to the device of that IP address.
 7. Saves the configuration on the device.
 8. Terminates the connection.